 Hire A Top Vancouver Estate Dispute Lawyer

 Our Vancouver estate litigation and Vancouver unfair will lawyers note with interest the recent decision of Mr. Justice Nathan Smith on the topic of Vancouver testamentary capacity suspicious circumstances.
-As wealthy Vancouver land owners pass away leaving behind multimillion dollar homes and other substantial assets, the stakes will be ever higher for disappointed beneficiaries.
+As wealthy Vancouver landowners pass away leaving behind multimillion-dollar homes and other substantial assets, the stakes will be even higher for disappointed beneficiaries.
 Further, the risk of predatory relationships will only increase increasing the number and value of disputes involving BC Testamentary Capacity Suspicious Circumstances.

 New Case On Testamentary Capacity Sets Rules

 In dealing with a recent Vancouver BC testamentary capacity suspicious circumstances case Mr. Justice Smith found the will to be valid and free from undue influence and the will maker to be of sound mind at the time she made her Final will.

 Becker v.
 Becker, 2016 BCSC 487 Mr. Justice Smith summarized the dispute between the person seeking to have the Will approved and the disappointed beneficiaries:

 Ann Andrews died at the age of 73 on February 10, 2012 — about six weeks after she was hospitalized with what proved to be an inoperable brain tumour.
 While in hospital, she made a new Will, and then replaced it with another Will five days later.